wolfgang-demeter/flarum-ext-bbcode-5star-rating/README.md

 # flarum-ext-flarum-ext-bbcode-5star-rating
-Insert Ratings in your posts.
+Insert Ratings into your posts in half-star increments.

+This extension uses the defined secondary color (`@secondary-color`) of Flarum to highlight the rating.

 ## Installation
 Run `composer require wolfgang-demeter/flarum-ext-bbcode-5star-rating` in Flarum's folder.